ESR (Erythrocyte Sedimentation Rate)

 Why It Matters

-Indicates presence of inflammation but not the cause.
-Elevated in infections
+Non-specific marker that indicates presence of inflammation but not the cause.
+Elevated in infections, autoimmune diseases, and certain cancers.
+Often used alongside CRP.

 Reference Range: autoimmune diseases